 Linda Snetselaar, PhD

 Preventive Nutrition Education Professorship

 The Preventive Nutrition Education Professor was established in 1994 by the Iowa Beef Industry Council, the Iowa Pork Producers Association, and the Midland Dairy Association to promote an understanding of nutrition and how proper nutrition can decrease the rate of disease and disability.
 This endowment supports a program in preventive nutrition education with a goal to enhance the knowledge of medical students and health professionals in the area of nutrition for health promotion and disease prevention.
 The most central component of which is the professorship in preventive nutrition.

 University of Iowa Professorships

-The Lowell G. Battershell University Distinguished Chair is part of the University of Iowa Distinguished Professorship Program, which recognizes tenured scholars of national and international distinction who are having a significant positive impact within the state of Iowa and beyond through teaching, research, scholarship, and artistic creation.
-The Distinguished University Professor ranks highly among the honors bestowed by the UI on faculty members.
+The University of Iowa Distinguished Chair is one of the highest awards bestowed on Iowa faculty.
+It recognizes tenured scholars of national and international distinction who are making a significant positive impact within the university, state of Iowa, and beyond through teaching, research, and/or scholarship.

 The Edwin B. Green Chair honors University of Iowa alumnus Edwin Green.
 The chair is supported by income from the permanent Edwin B. Green Endowment Fund.
 Although he received a BA in journalism in 1929, Green was a long-time supporter of the arts, the medical community, and his own field, journalism.
 His generosity also has impacted UI endowed professorships and fellowships, University Libraries, Iowa Hall in the Museum of Natural History, and scholarships to help school children attend educational and recreational programs and summer camps.
 After graduating from the UI, he joined The Iowa City Press-Citizen, later serving as managing editor for 32 years until his retirement in 1966.
 Green died in 1988.